BeanstalkFarms/Beanstalk-Farms-Operations/README.md

 # Beanstalk-Farms-Operations
-Monthly reports on Beanstalk Farms expenses.
+Monthly reports on Beanstalk Farms and Bean Sprout expenses.